-AMD is a slow-progressing disease that usually only affects one eye at a time, and it is common for someone to go years without experiencing any symptoms.
+AMD is a slow-progressing disease and it is common for someone to go years without experiencing any symptoms.
 Fortunately, general eye exams can usually detect early signs of the disease, in which case preventative measures can be taken that will slow down any future vision loss.

 The risk for developing AMD increases with age, and it is essential for anyone over the age of 60 to maintain a rigorous eye exam schedule to ensure early detection and prevention of vision loss.